 1In the beginning was the Word, and the Word was with God, and the Word was God.
 2He was with God in the beginning.
 3Through him, all things were made; without him, nothing was made that has been made.
 4In him was life, and that life was the light of all mankind.
 5The light shines in the darkness, and the darkness has not overcome it.John 1:1-5

 Word, life, light.
-Written 80 to 90 years following the death of Christ, the John’s gospel is the final biography of Jesus Christ, and the new covenant God has given to us through him.
+Written 80 to 90 years following the death of Christ, John’s gospel is the definitive biography of Jesus Christ and the new covenant God has given to us through him.

 "31But these are written that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name."
 John 1:31

 Verse four illustrates the final member of the Trinity.
-Through Jesus we receive the gift of the Holy Spirit; the light of life.
-We read in Acts 2 that on the day of Pentecost, the Holy Spirit came upon the believers, and “4All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.”
+Through Jesus, we receive the gift of the Holy Spirit, the light of life.
+So we read in Acts 2 that on the day of Pentecost, the Holy Spirit came upon the believers, and “4All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.”

 6There was a man sent from God whose name was John.
 7He came as a witness to testify concerning that light so that through him all might believe.
 8He himself was not the light; he came only as a witness to the light.John 1:6-8